Sources Sought Notice – R– USER ACCEPTANCE TESTING (UAT) *LOOKING FOR GSA CONTRACT HOLDERS*

 5.1.1Deliverable 1.1: Task Order Management Plan

 The Contractor's Task Order Management Plan shall be delivered within ten (10) business days from date of award and shall describe the technical approach, organizational resources, and management controls to be employed to meet the cost, performance, and schedule requirements throughout task order execution.
-It should include a detailed project plan and a work plan in Microsoft Project or the VA approved project management software as agreed by the VA PM.
+It should include a detailed project plan and a work plan in

 The Plan shall include the base period of performance and the plans for optional years.
 The Contractor shall perform regular updates to the project and work plans as needed during the performance period to ensure the work plan is kept up to date.
 Updates are required whenever additional activities are deemed necessary, when activities are identified as no longer needed, and/or when the planned completion date of any activity is changed or at a minimum on a monthly basis.
 These plans will be approved by the CSM Director or Deputy Director.